What is E-A-T SEO?

 “If the person creating the content has the type and amount of life experience to make him to her an ‘expert’ on the topic, we will value this ‘everyday expertise’ and not penalize the person/webpage/website for not having “formal” education or training in the field.”

 (Google Search Quality Guidelines).

 Establishing expertise starts with your content team.

-As a business owner, you can build an internal team, outsource to freelancers, or employ an experienced content marketing agency.
+As a business owner, you can build a team internally, outsource to freelancers, or employ an experienced content marketing agency.
 The best option for your organization depends on your available resources and long-term goals.

 Appropriate resources are used to ensure factually accurate content and professionalism to ensure that users reach their desired outcome.